 Aquarium fish can get sick for a number of reasons.
 The most common causes are infections from fungi, bacteria, viruses, and parasites.
 They can also suffer from physical injuries of course.

 Infections can come in with new fish or plants, so it’s important to quarantine before adding them to your tank.
-Fish that are comfortable in their environment have a much smaller chance of getting sick than fish that are under stress, so always look for the route cause when any fish gets ill.
+Fish that are comfortable in their environment have a much smaller chance of getting sick than fish that are under stress, so always look for the root cause when any fish gets ill.

 Here are some possible health issues (and their treatment) that your chili rasboras could develop: